asyncapi/website/pages/docs/concepts/asyncapi-document/adding-channels.md

 This AsyncAPI specification sets up an interface for a `userSignedUp` channel, where the `address` field holds the actual address of the channel (`user.signedup`).

-## Channel Server Relationship
+## Channel server relationship

-Channels and [servers](../server.md) have a close relationship in asynchronous messaging systems.
+Channels and [servers](../server) have a close relationship in asynchronous messaging systems.
 Channels act as message communication pathways, while servers generate and publish messages to these channels.
 Channels serve as logical destinations where messages are organized based on purpose or topic.
 Acting as producers, Servers generate messages and publish them to specific channels.
 Consumers, including servers, send to channels to receive messages.
 Channels ensure that messages are routed to the appropriate consumers based on their subscriptions.
 This relationship between channels and servers forms the foundation for building scalable and flexible messaging systems.

-Here is a flowchart to show the relationship between channels and servers:
+Here is a diagram to show the relationship between channels and servers:

 ```mermaid
 graph TD